‘Bold And The Beautiful’ Spoilers Week Of April 30: Bill’s Paternity Revelation Tears Steffy & Liam Apart

 Bold and the Beautiful spoilers for Friday, May 5, tease that Steffy is the one who will be heartbroken.
 She will turn to the only person who has supported her wholeheartedly throughout this whole ordeal: her dad.
 Ridge will be shocked and extremely angry that Bill has once again gotten his own way.

-May sweeps has introduced an interesting paternity storyline.
+May sweeps have introduced an interesting paternity storyline.
 The obvious scenario is that Bill is lying and that he did not switch the paternity results.
 In that case, Liam is the father and he is depriving his son of his child.
 On the other hand, what if Bill is really Steffy’s baby’s father?
 It would certainly change the dynamics of the soap opera drastically.
 Don’t miss an episode of Bold and the Beautiful during May sweeps, then check back here for all the latest spoilers, news and updates.

 Will one woman’s loss become another woman’s gain?
 Continue watching #BoldandBeautiful this week to see what happens. pic.twitter.com/QJAZROAts9